dinkyvadera1502-code/crm-sales-analysis/README.md

 # CRM Sales Analytics using SQL Server

-### Project Overview
+This project was created as part of my Business Analytics portfolio to demonstrate SQL skills by solving real-world CRM sales analysis problems.
-This project demonstrates how SQL can be used to analyze CRM sales data and generate actionable business insights.
+##

-Using SQL Server, I explored lead generation, opportunity management, sales pipeline performance, salesperson productivity, customer accounts, and CRM data quality.
-The analysis focuses on solving common business questions that support sales operations and decision-making.
+### Business Objective

-The project demonstrates practical SQL skills by answering real business questions related to lead generation, sales performance, customer accounts, and revenue forecasting.
+The objective of this project is to analyze CRM sales data using SQL Server and transform raw sales data into actionable business insights.
+The analysis focuses on lead generation, opportunity management, sales performance, pipeline health, revenue forecasting, and CRM data quality to support data-driven business decisions.

 ##
 ### Business Problem

 Sales teams generate large volumes of CRM data every day, but raw data alone does not provide meaningful business insights.

 The objective of this project is to use SQL to transform CRM data into actionable information that helps answer questions such as: